Instructor: Jaehyun Park

 Problems are classified into 10 different categories, and the lectures will cover essential algorithms and theoretical background for each particular category.

 The numbers in parentheses represent the difficulty of the problems (0: easiest, 10: hardest).
 The difficulty rating is subjective; you might find a 5-rated problem easier than a 4-rated one.
 But do not attempt the challenge problems unless you are sure that you can solve all the easier ones.
-Note that you do not need to solve all the problems.
-You only need to solve at least 3 problems from at least 7 out of 10 categories, and 25 problems in total by the end of the quarter (March 23rd).

 Using 32-bit integers instead of 64-bit ones